 As you probably could guess, starting a gym isn’t the easiest thing in the world.
-And you not going to be able just to rush into it, buy or rent the first vacant building you find and up pops your new life as a gym owner.
+And you will not be able to rush into it, buy or rent the first vacant building you find and up pop your new life as a gym owner.

-There is plenty of research and planning ahead for you.
-It may even take a number of years before you are anywhere near the point where you can realize your dream of gym ownership.
+There is plenty of research and planning for you.
+It may even take several years before you are anywhere near the point where you can realize your dream of gym ownership.

-There’s much to think about, worry about and mull over and it’s critical to get all of these things sorted out before you set everything in motion.
+There’s much to think about, worry about and mull over and it’s critical to get these things sorted out before you set everything in motion.

-Start with research and by speaking to other gym owners to find out just how they did their planning and preparation before opening their gyms.
-Remember, they were once like you, bright-eyed and eager to have run their own fitness gig.
+Start with research and speaking to other gym owners to find out how they planned and prepared before opening their gyms.
+Remember, they were once like you, bright-eyed and eager to run their own fitness gig.

-It’s imperative that you speak to as many as possible as well, learn from what they tell you, ask them all the relevant questions you have, from business plans to bank loans, how to secure venues and equipment, staffing requirements and more.
+It’s imperative that you speak to as many as possible as well, learn from what they tell you, and ask them all the relevant questions you have, from business plans to bank loans, how to secure venues and equipment, staffing requirements, and more.

-- What problems/barriers that they didn’t anticipate gave them difficulties and had to be overcome?
+- What problems/barriers they didn’t anticipate gave them difficulties and had to be overcome?

-- How much does it cost to open a gym including operating costs, staff costs, equipment costs and other expenses?
+- How much does it cost to open a gym, including operating, staff, equipment, and other expenses?

-- What type of gym do they run and how many members do they have?
+- What type of gym do they run to, and how many members do they have?